vdt/CarND-Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

 [NVIDIA's End-to-End Deep Learning Model for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) is used.
-It consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 ([model.py](model.py) lines 46-75)
+It consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 ([model.py](model.py) code lines 46-75)

-The data is normalized in the model using a Keras lambda layer (code line 67)
+The data is normalized in the model using a Keras lambda layer ([model.py](model.py) code line 67)

-The model includes ELU layers to introduce nonlinearity (code lines 70-80)
+The model includes ELU layers to introduce nonlinearity ([model.py](model.py) code lines 70-80)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting ([model.py](model.py) lines 76).
+The model contains dropout layers in order to reduce overfitting ([model.py](model.py) code line 76).

-The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](model.py) line 142).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](model.py) code line 142).

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer with the default learning rate (0.0001) ([model.py](model.py) line 110 and line 148).
+The model used an adam optimizer with the default learning rate (0.0001) ([model.py](model.py) code line 110 and line 148).

 #### 4. Appropriate training data